john-mwangi/john-mwangi/README.md

 ## 👋 Hi there, I'm John!
 I'm a Data Science & Engineering professional with expertise in Machine Learning and MLOps, specializing in the Financial Services industry.
 Currently working on building scalable and robust data-driven solutions to enable tactical and strategic decision-making.

-I’d like to hear from you if you're looking to collaborate on projects in the areas of Data Science, Data Engineering, Machine Learning, and MLOPs.

 Some of the notable places and clients I've worked with:-
 <br> 🔬 | Alliance Bioversity-CIAT (an international scientific company);
 <br> 📚 | Wikipedia (largest online encyclopedia);